At a glance: The best Drakensberg hiking trails

 Parking and trailhead: Injisuthi Camp —see it on Google Maps

 Ready for some magical forests and fantastic Drakensberg peak views?
-The hike to Van Heyningen’s Pass is a great day hike in the Drakensberg for when you want something not too strenuous, like when you have ADHD but can’t stay still, so you hike on your rest days anyway.
+The hike to Van Heyningen’s Pass is a great Drakensberg hiking option for when you want something not too strenuous, like when you have ADHD but can’t stay still, so you hike on your rest days anyway.

 This way from Injisuthi Camp!